MARWEN-KHIARI/MiroMenuSystem/README.md

 [Parent] - current parent of transform (Double click for select) [Childs] - all childs of current transform (Double click for select)

-Email me if you have a questions or suggestions: maroien88@gmail.com